Illinois Clemency & Pardons Lawyer

 If you were ever convicted of a felony offense in Illinois, you are forever a convicted felon, no matter how many years have passed…unless Governor J.B.
 Prizker pardons you.
 Additionally, if you have a DUI, even if you were granted supervision, you will need a pardon to remove it from your record.

 We are a boutique law firm focusing primarily on clearing of criminal records through the expungement/sealing process and Governor’s pardons.

-With years of experience, we have extensive knowledge on how to properly prepare and file your petition for pardon.
-We also know the proper procedure of how to present your petition at your hearing before Governor Quinn’s advisory board, named the Prisoner Review Board.
+With almost 15-years of experience, we have extensive knowledge on how to properly prepare and file your petition for pardon.
+We also know the proper procedure of how to present your petition at your hearing before Governor Pritzker’s advisory board, named the Prisoner Review Board.
 Even if you were not sentenced to prison (for example, you were sentenced to felony probation), the Board will still hear your petition.